Skip to content

 I was the responsible one.
 The one who read the room before she'd walked into it, who sensed the tension before anyone said a word, who held things together because someone had to, and the adults around me weren't.

 My early life wasn't easy.
 I grew up in chaos — in a home where dysfunction was either celebrated, or I was told it was my job to tolerate it or take care of it.
 Abandonment, narcissistic abuse, witnessing addiction, mental illness, and suicide.
 Generations of family trauma, immigration, and survival.
-I learned too young how to be the grown-up in a room full of actual adults.

 I also learned that certainty felt safer than vulnerability.
 That having all the answers kept the chaos at bay.
 That if I was the most capable person in the room, nothing could touch me.
 It wasn't arrogance exactly — it was armor.
 And it worked, until it didn't.